ghost-land/Ghost-eShop-Wiki/README.md

 ___
 **Can I add games myself ?**

-No, it is impossible for you to even add one or more games, but nevertheless, you can always ask from the discord server that this or that game be added.
+No, it is impossible for you to even add one or more games, but nevertheless, you can always ask from [this form](https://forms.gle/oeExF7qWyDTjwSfe9) server that this or that game be added.
 ___
 **How can I contact you ?**